ecemnurstn/crest-landing-page/README.md

-# Crest – Landing Page
-Crest, **modern, sade ve responsive** bir landing page projesidir.

-Bu proje ile **Bootstrap 5** kullanarak gerçek bir ürün arayüzü klonlanmış ve landing page mimarisi uygulanmıştır.

-Bu proje, Bootstrap pratiği yapmak ve responsive landing page geliştirme becerilerini artırmak amacıyla oluşturulmuştur.

-##  Projenin Amacı
-- **SaaS** landing page yapısını öğrenmek
-- Bootstrap kullanımını pekiştirmek
-- Responsive tasarım prensiplerini uygulamak
-- Frontend portföyü için gerçekçi bir örnek oluşturmak

-##  Kullanılan Teknolojiler

-- **HTML5**
-- **CSS3**
-- **Bootstrap 5.3**
-- **Google Fonts (Inter)**
-##  Sayfa Yapısı

-- **Navbar**
-  - Fixed-top ve responsive yapı
-- **Hero Section**
-  - Başlık, açıklama ve e-posta giriş alanı
-- **Dashboard Preview**
-  - Tam genişlik ürün görseli
-- **Trusted By**
-  - Referans/logo alanı
-- **Features**
-  - Kart yapısı ile ürün özellikleri
-- **Footer**
-  - Sosyal bağlantılar ve dil seçimi
-##  Gelecek Geliştirmeler
-- Mobil için ek UI iyileştirmeleri
-- Dark mode desteği
-- JavaScript ile etkileşimli bileşenler
-- Gerçek bir SaaS dashboard entegrasyonu
- ##  Bu Projede Öğrendiklerim
-- Bootstrap 5 ile responsive layout oluşturma
-- Grid ve Flexbox yapılarının birlikte kullanımı
-- Landing page hiyerarşisi
-- Temiz ve okunabilir HTML yapısı
+ ##  Crest – Landing Page

+Crest is a modern, clean, and responsive landing page project.

+In this project, a real product interface was cloned using Bootstrap 5, and a landing page architecture was implemented.

+This project was created to practice Bootstrap and improve responsive landing page development skills.

+--

+ ## Project Purpose

+- Learning the structure of a SaaS landing page

+- Strengthening Bootstrap usage

+- Applying responsive design principles

+- Creating a realistic example for a frontend portfolio

+--

+ ## Technologies Used

+- HTML5

+- CSS3

+- Bootstrap 5.3

+- Google Fonts (Inter)

+--

+ ## Page Structure

+- Navbar

+- Fixed-top and responsive structure

+- Hero Section

+- Heading, description, and email input field

+- Dashboard Preview

+- Full-width product image

+- Trusted By

+- Reference/logo section

+- Features

+- Product features displayed with card components

+- Footer

+- Social links and language selection

+--

+ ## Future Improvements

+- Additional UI improvements for mobile

+- Dark mode support

+- Interactive components with JavaScript

+- Integration of a real SaaS dashboard

+--

+ ## What I Learned in This Project

+- Creating responsive layouts with Bootstrap 5

+- Using Grid and Flexbox structures together

+- Landing page hierarchy

+- Writing clean and readable HTML structure
+--